FTHPC/Correlation_Compressibility/README.md

 }
 ```

-** descrobe outputs in csv files and how they are used to build figures
+From this section, csv files are generated for each dataset and contains all the statistical predictors described in the paper as well as compression

 ### To run the training and prediction timing analysis demonstration